Dikarahmanm/Dikarahmanm/README.md

 ## 🚀 About Me

 I'm a results-oriented **Software Developer** with strong expertise in **Angular, ServiceNow, AWS, and full-stack development**.
-Currently working as a **Technical Support** at PT Berca Hardayaperkasa (CCM Group), with extensive experience in designing and building scalable, high-performance applications using modern cloud technologies and service-oriented architectures.
+Currently working as a **Technical Consultant** at PT Berca Hardayaperkasa (CCM Group), with extensive experience in designing and building scalable, high-performance applications using modern cloud technologies and service-oriented architectures.

 - 🔭 I'm currently working on **Angular and .NET solutions for multiple client projects**
 - 🌱 I'm currently expanding my expertise in **AWS Cloud Architecture and ServiceNow development**